MichaelCurrin/auto-tag/docs/usage.md

 $ git push --tags
 ```

-Note that this **only** pushes tags.
-So you'll still need to do a standard push.
+The command above will not push the branch, so you should also do a standard push.

 ```sh
 $ git push